Bruce Springsteen discography

-American musician Bruce Springsteen has released 21 studio albums, 23 live albums, 77 singles, and 66 music videos.
-Widely referred as "The Boss" by the media, Springsteen has sold over 150 million records worldwide, listing him among the best-selling music artists in history.
+Referred to as "The Boss", Bruce Springsteen is one of the best-selling music artists in history with over 150 million records sold as of December 2021.
 Billboard ranked him as the 24th Greatest Artist of all time.
 According to Recording Industry Association of America, he has sold 65.5 million albums in the United States, making him the 7th best-selling male soloist of all time.
 Born in the U.S.A. remains the best-selling album of his career, selling more than 30 million copies around the world.

 Springsteen has released records steadily since 1973, and is widely known for his brand of heartland rock infused with pop hooks, poetic lyrics, and American culture sentiments centered on his native New Jersey.
-The E Street Band have been Springsteen's primary backing band since 1972 and have appeared on a majority of his studio albums and live releases.
+The E Street Band has been Springsteen's primary backing band since 1972 and has appeared on a majority of his studio albums and live releases.
 Springsteen also released one studio and live album with the Sessions Band.